Living In Manotick Ontario

 Character & Communities

-• Village Core: Historic stone buildings (e.g., Watson’s Mill, Dickinson House) line the main drag—bridge, shops, boutiques, eateries, art galleries, and pubs.
+• Manotick Village Core: Historic stone buildings (e.g., Watson’s Mill, Dickinson House) line the main drag—bridge, shops, boutiques, eateries, art galleries, and pubs.

 • Subdivisions & Neighbourhoods: Areas include Manotick Village, Mahogany, Rideau Forest, Long Island, Nicholls Island, Colony Heights, Watterson Corners.